escalopa/kafka-playground/README.md

 ### Topic 📝

-In the docker compose config, creating a new topic on usage is forbidden so you have to create the topic in advance.
+In the docker compose config, creating a new topic on usage is forbidden, so you have to create the topic in advance.

 To create a topic you have to specify 2 fields.
 * `topic`: the topic name.